-The Compensation Committee values the opinions of our shareholders.
-At our 2021 annual meeting, the say-onpay proposal received the approval of approximately 97% of the shares voted on the proposal.
-We considered this result to be an endorsement by our shareholders of our compensation program and maintained the majority of the fundamental features of our 2020 program for 2021.
-Further, since our Company began holding the say-onpay vote, our shareholders have been overwhelmingly supportive of our compensation programs, with our Company receiving greater than 90% in each year.
+The compensation committee values the opinions of our shareholders.
+At our 2022 annual meeting, the say-on- pay proposal received the approval of approximately 94% of the shares voted on the proposal.
+We considered this result to be an endorsement by our shareholders of our compensation program and maintained the majority of the fundamental features of our 2021 program for 2022.
+Further, since our Company began holding the say-on- pay vote, our shareholders have been overwhelmingly supportive of our compensation programs, with the say-on-pay proposal receiving greater than 90% support in each year.